Phreak87/LeptonicaSharp/README.md

 # How to Implement (From Github)

-1. Copy the files from the Dll-folder into your project and add  a link to LeptonicaSharp. (x32)
+1. Clone the Repository and run the Project. if you like to Debug the Leptonica.dll and the C-Source download the Debugging.Zip package from Releases and copy all files into your default build directory.

 # How to Implement (Via Nuget)

 1. Load the Library from Nuget.
 2. Run once LeptonicaSharp.Natives.Initialize() to copy the required dll´s
-3. Your ready to start.
+3. Your ready to start.If this dowsnt work load the missing Dll-File from Releases.

 # How to extend predefined classes: